Undermount Personal Storage

 Refined Prototypes

-With the help of some Steelcase manufacturing and tooling engineers, as well as my team, I narrowed it down to three designs.
+After receiving feedback from manufacturing and tooling engineers, I narrowed it down to three designs.

 Chosen for greatest manufacturability despite low visual appeal, greater number of parts, and low novelty